[Revised March 2018]

 The above theorems account for all cases except boards 4m × (4n + 2).
 The question remains, whether a magic knight tour on such a rectangle is possible.
 I have eliminated the smallest case 4×6 by looking at all the (36) half-tours.
 The next cases are: 4×10, 4×14, 8×6, 8×10, 8×14, 12×6, 12×10, 12×14, ...
 Is there an argument to prove the impossibility (if so we can conclude that magic knight's tours are only possible on boards whose sides are both a multiple of 4), or can someone come up with a counter-example?

 Update: In 2011 I found such a counter-example, 12×14, published on my Diary blog, headed A Magic Knight Rectangle: Jeepyjay Diary 8 March 2011.
-I reproduce the text here, with additions:
+The details and diagrams have now been transferred to the new page on Oblong Magic Knight Tours.

 A semi-magic tour is a numbered rectangle which is magic in the ranks but not in the files (or vice versa).
 It is natural to construct examples (see the Semi-Magic Tours page) on those boards on which magic tours are impossible or have not been found.
 Special types of semi-magic tour include quasi-magic in which the files add to two different values and near-magic in which they add to the magic constant and two other values.

-Magic knight's tours can be constructed on all boards 4h×4k for h and k greater than 1.
+In the previous edition of this page I wrote: Magic knight's tours can be constructed on all boards 4h×4k for h and k greater than 1.
 (None is possible on the 4×4 or 4×8, but I'm not sure about larger cases 4×4k with k greater than 2.)
-Although it is known that magic knight's tours are possible on all 4h×4k boards 8×8 and larger (e.g. by braid extension of 8×8 magic tours), the only non-square example that has actually been published as far as I am aware is this one, a simple braid extension of Beverley's tour, that I gave in Variant Chess 1992 (vol.1, issue 8, p.105) just to show it is possible.

 A diagonally magic tour is a magic tour on a square board in which the entries on the two long diagonals add to the same magic constant as the ranks and files.